EXPLAINER-Why has France banned sales of Apple's iPhone 12? | Technology

 Jean-Noel Barrot, France's junior minister for the digital economy, told newspaper Le Parisien a software update could fix the problem.
 If Apple does not resolve the issue, the ANFR said it would order a recall of the device across France.
 Apple disputes the watchdog's conclusions, saying the iPhone 12 was certified by multiple international bodies as compliant with global radiation standards.

 WHAT IS SAR?
-"Standard Absorption Rate" refers to the dose of energy that the body absorbs from any source of radiation.
+"Specific Absorption Rate" refers to the dose of energy that the body absorbs from any source of radiation.
 It is expressed as watts per kilogram of body weight.

 The radiation from mobile phones is a result of the way they work, by transmitting radiofrequency waves, creating electromagnetic fields.
 Unlike the radiation from X-rays or gamma rays – caused by radioactive decay – phones cannot break chemical bonds or cause changes to cells in the human body, a process which can ultimately cause harm like cancer.
 WHAT HAS ANFR FOUND?